Skip to main content

 Preemptive Rate Limiting

-To avoid hitting rate limits, monitor the X-RateLimit-Remaining header and implement throttling:
+To avoid hitting rate limits, monitor the X-RateLimit-Remaining header and implement throttling.
+Remember that X-RateLimit-Remaining reflects queries remaining, so a single bulk request can consume many at once:

 JavaScript